 Most leaders acknowledge the importance of learning to themselves and their organizations as a general rule of thumb.
 However, how many leaders see learning as a critical key to survival and as a driver for value?
 The word "depreciate" is defined by Webster’s as “to lower the price or estimated value of”.
 In order to prevent the depreciation of intellectual capital – yours or others' – and retain or improve the value of the business, you must invest and prioritize learning.

-Leaders often acknowledge the importance of learning to themselves and their organizations.
-However, how many of them see it as critical to survival and as a driver for monetary growth?
-The article linked above indicates “Knowledge is the new money.”
+In his article, “The Secret to Lifelong Success is Lifelong Learning, Michael Simmons indicates “Knowledge is the new money.”
 The new money.
 Let that sink in.
-Said differently, organizations that don’t build in learning as a core competency risk losing market share or worse, being disrupted unexpectedly and being replaced.
+In other words, organizations that don’t build in learning as a core competency risk losing market share, or worse, being disrupted unexpectedly and being replaced.

 Contrastly, organizations and leaders that build a core process around learning are more likely to succeed.
 They are more future ready, can spot and better understand signals of change, and drive innovation.
 Moreover, they identify opportunities to fight against or stem the depreciation, demonetization or commoditization of their own products and services over time.